superangelguy/superangelguy/README.md

 I'm **superangelguy**, a front-end developer with a strong foundation in web development fundamentals.

-I love turning ideas into clean, responsive, and beautiful user interfaces.
+I’m passionate about building clean, responsive, and user-friendly interfaces.
-Outside of coding, you’ll usually find me learning new skills, exploring design, or connecting with other developers.
+Every day is an opportunity to improve my skills, explore new technologies, and create something meaningful.

 ---

-### Fun Facts
+### Focus Areas
-- 🌱 Currently mastering CSS layouts & animations
+- 🌱 Currently mastering **CSS layouts & animations**
-- 📚 Learning JavaScript fundamentals
+- 📚 Learning **JavaScript fundamentals**
 - 🎯 Goal: Building interactive and responsive websites
-- ☕ I don’t drink coffee, but I code a lot!
+- 🤝 Always eager to collaborate and learn from others

 ---